benbrastmckie/VSCodium/README.md

 These details will be described [below](#Overleaf).

 If you run into trouble, feel free to open an [issue](https://github.com/benbrastmckie/VSCode/issues) in this repository, checking first to see that your issue was not already answered (search for both closed and open issues).
-Since future users may find the answer to your problem helpful, GitHub issues are a nice way to not only solve the problems that you are facing, but also to contribute to the project by expanding its documentation.
+Since future users may find the answer to your issue helpful, GitHub issues are a nice way to not only solve the problems that you are facing, but also to contribute to the project by expanding its documentation.
 With this in mind, make sure to adequately name the issue you create, providing a careful description of the problem and what you have tried already.
 It is also important to stay on topic, opening new issues if you have separate problems.

-If you find any errors in this documentation, you are welcome to submit a pull request by directly editing the `README.md` (click the pencil in the top right corner of the document).
+If you find any errors in this documentation, you are welcome to submit a pull request by directly editing the `README.md` (click the pencil in the top right corner of this document).
-That way you changes will be able to be reviewed and integrated.
+That way your changes will be able to be easily reviewed and integrated.
 If you feel that certain information is missing or would otherwise be helpful to include as a part of this project, don't hesitate to create an issue with your suggestions.

 ![Screenshot of the configuration](images/screenshot.png)